v0lt/ScriptSourceFilter/Readme.md

 ﻿# MPC Script Source

 MPC Script Source is a free and open-source DirectShow filter.
-The filter allows to open AviSynth script files (.avs) in video players.
+The filter allows to open AviSynth+ script files (.avs) in video players.

 ## Minimum system requirements